THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Leadership Development and the Mid-Level Leader

-At higher leadership levels, emerging mid-level leaders build upon their skills at eliciting great performance to helping those performers develop their skills in ways that are aligned with organizational goals.
-In other words, they’re not just ensuring their team meets requirements, but are helping team members grow and develop so that new leaders can emerge.
+At higher leadership levels, emerging mid-level leaders build upon their skills at eliciting outstanding performance to help those performers develop their skills in ways that are aligned with organizational goals.
+In other words, they ensure their team meets requirements and help team members grow and develop so that new leaders can emerge.

-Leadership development programs for mid-level leaders will include different elements than those for first-level or senior-level leaders.
-Mid-level leaders are at the point of moving away from strictly tactical leadership skills, toward leadership skills that are more strategic in nature.
+Leadership programs for mid-level leaders will include different elements than those for first-level or senior-level leaders.
+Mid-level leaders are moving from strictly tactical leadership competencies to more strategic skills.
 They may, for example, be moving from project leadership to departmental leadership, where different skill sets are necessary.

 Leadership growth skills for mid-level leaders include things like: